Delay Repay - claim compensation for a delayed journey

 In accordance with your legal rights as a consumer you may be eligible for a different level of compensation where CrossCountry is at fault and nothing set out above is intended to limit or exclude your legal rights in these circumstances.
 If you believe this applies to your journey, please contact our Customer Relations team.

-Compensation will be paid in National Rail Travel Vouchers or, at your request, in money (for example by cheque or BACS).
+Compensation will be paid in National Rail Travel Vouchers or, at your request, in money (for example by PayPal or BACS).
 Rail Travel vouchers can be used as payment or part payment towards any National Rail ticket, including season tickets.
+Alternatively, you can choose to donate your claim to charity.
+Our chosen charity at CrossCountry Trains is Brain Tumour Research Charity.

 Please complete the form below within 28 days of the date of the delay.
-A readable, scanned copy of your ticket is required to make a claim.
+A readable, photograph, or scanned copy of your ticket or Smartcard is required to make a claim.

 Our customer service team will respond as soon as possible and aim to reply within 10 working days.
 Should you have any difficulties completing the form, please call us on 03447 369 123 (option 3).